-Self-employed individuals and landlords with combined gross annual business and property income above £50,000 will need to follow the rules for MTD for Income Tax for the 2026/27 Tax Year, those with income over £30,000 following in 2027/28 and those with income over £20,000 being mandated in 2027/28.
+Self-employed individuals and landlords with gross annual business or property income above £50,000 will need to follow the rules for MTD for Income Tax for the 2026/27 Tax Year, with those with business or property income over £30,000 following in 2027/28.
 The start date for MTD for partnerships, LLPs or companies has yet to be confirmed.